INDUCE-Lab/End-to-End-Sign-Language-AI-Translation-System/README.md

 ## 📜 Citation

-If you use this work, please cite: hahin, Nada, and Leila Ismail.
+If you use this work, please cite:
+Shahin, Nada, and Leila Ismail.
 2025.
 "Towards Trustworthy Sign Language Translation System: A Privacy-Preserving Edge–Cloud–Blockchain Approach" Mathematics 13, no. 23: 3759. https://doi.org/10.3390/math13233759

 Overview:

 This work envisions a new generation of trustworthy sign language translation systems that go beyond translation accuracy to address privacy, accountability, and real-world deployment.
-In response to the global shortage of certified sign language interpreters and the growing need for inclusive assistive technologies, the paper introduces a privacy-preserving, consent-aware SLMT architecture built on the integration of edge computing, cloud intelligence, and blockchain governance.
+In response to the global shortage of certified sign language interpreters and the growing need for inclusive assistive technologies, the paper introduces a privacy-preserving, consent-aware SLMT architecture that integrates edge computing, cloud intelligence, and blockchain governance.
 By operating on abstract keypoint representations rather than raw video and enforcing explicit, auditable user consent, the system enables real-time communication while safeguarding user rights and regulatory compliance

 At its core, the proposed system demonstrates that responsible AI and high performance are not competing goals.
 Through a comparative evaluation of Transformer-based models on large-scale and medical-domain datasets, the study shows that lightweight adaptive architectures can deliver accurate translations with substantially lower latency and computational cost in distributed environments.
 By embedding consent management and auditability directly into the AI pipeline, this work establishes a blueprint for ethically grounded, scalable assistive AI, with relevance extending beyond sign language translation to privacy-sensitive applications in healthcare and other biometric domains.